Objectives and Key Results (OKR) – The Complete Guide

 Objectives and Key Results

-The powerfulness of the OKR Framework results from the complementary ideas of Objective and Key Result:
+The power of the OKR framework results from the complementary concepts Objective and Key Result:

 Characteristics